ontodev/droid/README.md

    ```

 Steps 1 and 3 only need to be run once at installation time.
 Step 2, activating the Python virtual environment, is required in order for colourization to work.
 You must make sure that the virtual environment is active (as indicated by the string "`(_venv)`" at the beginning of your command prompt) before starting DROID.

+## GitHub environment variables

+DROID assumes that the following environment variables have been set.
+It may be convenient to add them to your python virtual environment activation script (`_venv/bin/activate`).

+### OAuth2

+For OAuth2 integration to work properly, DROID assumes that the following environment variables have been set:
+- GITHUB_CLIENT_ID
+- GITHUB_CLIENT_SECRET

+These should match the client id and secret of your GitHub OAuth2 app.

+### Default committer

+DROID modifies the "author" of a commit to match the info for the authenticated user who requested it.
+The "committer" info should be changed as well, but in this case we do it globally in environment variables:

+export GIT_COMMITTER_NAME="DROID"
+export GIT_COMMITTER_EMAIL=""

 ## Configuration file